AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 ---
 ## Prayers for our World and the Church

-## 28th August 2022
+## 11th September 2022

-__Gal 2:10__
-_All they asked was that we should continue to remember the poor, the very thing I had been eager to do all along._
+__Dan 2:20-21__
+_Praise be to the name of God for ever and ever; wisdom and power are his.
+He changes times and seasons; he deposes kings and raises up others He gives wisdom to the wise and knowledge to the discerning._

 ### Thanks to God
-Heavenly Father, we come into Your Presence today, acknowledging that You are the God of all Creation, yet You are also concerned for the poor, the destitute and the downtrodden.
-We have received grace, mercy and peace from You through the coming of Jesus, His death on the Cross and His resurrection and ascension to glory at Your right hand.
+Heavenly Father, we come before You today, praising You because You are the all-wise, all-powerful God of Creation.
+Yet, we marvel that Jesus came to this earth humbly, to do Your will, not His own.
+As we have just read from Your Word, He gave us an example of humility by washing His disciples’ feet.
+Then He secured for us Your grace, mercy and peace through His death on the Cross and His resurrection.

-We thank You that Your love and peace surround us and that the Holy Spirit lifts us up and strengthens the bonds of peace between us.
+We thank You that today we celebrate the Supper as a remembrance of Your love and we rejoice in the fact that we welcome so many into full membership of this congregation.

 ### The Wide World... and in the wider Church
-In the wider world we pray for peace also, even as we see so much turmoil and strife as  a consequence of sin.
-We thank You that we are blessed but we ask for the same grace, mercy and peace in Eastern Europe, where so many refugees from the Ukraine war are in a desperate situation approaching winter.
-We thank You for the churches there where the people minister Your love and grace to those refugees.

-We thank You for the report of how effectively our mission support for Eva and Lazlo is being used.
-We continue to pray for them.
-They are in need of more provision from Your hand, so that those who come across the border can be sheltered, clothed and fed.
-We pray also for protection from the coming winter as fuel prices skyrocket – making heating, which we take for granted, unaffordable for many.

-We pray again for the restoration of peace, order and good government in Sri Lanka where Barnabus Fund works to help provide food and basic services to the people.
+In the wider world we thank You for the long life of Your servant, Her Majesty Queen Elizabeth II.
+Thank You that throughout her life, her hope in You remained steadfast, as the true King Who remains the same yesterday, today and forever.
+Comfort all who mourn her death: her family, her subjects, and all who admired and respected her.

+We also pray for our new earthly sovereign, Charles III.
+Grant him great wisdom and humility as king.
+May he know that he submits to a higher authority, that You are the one "who changes times and seasons; You remove kings and set up kings" as Daniel reminds us.
+May we all keep our eyes fixed on You as the source of all hope and comfort in these times of change, as the One who "will reign forever... to all generations."

 ### Ashburton
-We give thanks for the Church Revitalization Program and for Rod Morris who is with us today.
-May we learn from his wider experience of the Body of Christ as he walks with us to see our calling, our vision take shape, so that this community may see in our lives that You are truly the God Who cares for His people.
-Help us to demonstrate that You draw a vast number to hear and respond to the Good News.
-Some may not even realize that they are in need of the Saviour, while others seek Him in so many other places and other ways.
+We continue to pray for the Revitalization program as we work to see our calling and our vision take shape, so that we can be a more effective channel for Your grace and mercy to reach this community.
+We aim not to keep this secret to ourselves, but we want others to see and know for themselves that You are truly the God Who cares for His people.

 We pray for those among us who need Your healing hand, especially remembering Diane and her heart condition and Shiun’s slow recovery.
-We pray also for Margaret Sanders in the UK, that her visits to family will be blessed and happy and that all her travels will be safe.
+We pray also for John McKenzie who has tested positive for Covid, even as we acknowledge that generally the virus has abated significantly.
+We give thanks also that Margaret Sanders in the UK has enjoyed her visits to family, and that all her travels have been safe and uneventful.

 And now we pray for Barry as he preaches today.
-Help us to take Your Word in, and grow in our undertanding of the church and our place in Your work here.
-May we be doers of Your Word and not merely hearers.
-This we pray in the Name of our Lord Jesus, for Whose Kingdom we work in the strength You give us, Amen.
+May he expound clearly Your Word so that we grow in our undertanding of the church and our place in Your work here.
+This we pray in the Name of our Lord Jesus, our humble King of Kings, for Whose Kingdom we work in the strength You give us, Amen.